Albanian Canadians

 Albanian Canadians (shqiptaro-kanadezët; albanais-canadien) are Canadians of full or partial Albanian ancestry and heritage in Canada.
 They trace their ancestry to the territories with a large Albanian population in the Balkans among others to Albania, Italy, Kosovo, North Macedonia and Montenegro.
-They are adherents of different religions and are predominantly Christians, Muslims as well as Irreligious.
+They are adherents of different religions and are predominantly Muslims.

-In 2016, there were 36,185 Canadian citizens of Albanian descent living in Canada.
+In 2021, there were 41,620 Canadian citizens of Albanian descent living in Canada.
 The Albanian Canadians are predominantly distributed in the provinces of Ontario and Quebec followed by growing communities in Alberta and British Columbia.

 History

 The Albanian migration in Canada began in the early 20th century, when the first Albanians emigrated to this country.
 This emigration was due to internal uprisings that occurred in their country of origin.
 However, after World War II (1939–1945) very few Albanians moved to Canada, and most arrived from the former Yugoslavia, due to a communist regime in Albania, which prohibited foreign travel.
 Most Albanians who emigrated to Canada country after the war decided to settle in Montreal or Toronto.
 There were also some Albanian workers who lived in Calgary and Ontario (e.g.